Jobyna Howland: Career

 Having performed as an amateur actress, Howland left her Denver, Colorado, home to seek professional work on stage.
 In December 1897, Howland appeared in A Milk White Flag at the Tacoma Theater in Tacoma, Washington.
 She also performed in San Francisco.
 There, she joined a company headed by Clay Clement and went on tour with him.

 Howland attracted the attention of a photographer named Thors.
 His photographs of her were published in the Illustrated American and attracted the attention of Gibson.
 She worked professionally as a model, beginning her posing a week after she arrived in New York, and she had become a model for Gibson before a month elapsed.

 She made her first appearance on the New York Stage in 1899 managed by Daniel Frohman.
-During her long theatrical career, she apprenticed everything from drawing room farces to musical comedies always seeming to play the other woman, a best friend's pal or a distant cousin.
-She didn't achieve the kind of stardom of other beautiful actresses such as Elsie Ferguson, but was content to play the amiable and much needed support so vital in numerous Broadway productions.
+During her theatrical career, she apprenticed everything from drawing room farces to musical comedies always seeming to play the other woman, a best friend's pal or a distant cousin.

 She decided to try her luck in film and moved to a Lloyd Wright (Frank Lloyd Wright, Jr.) bungalow in Beverly Hills which was maintained by Hernando, a Navajo servant who liked to sample Howland's makeup.
 She appeared in a few silent pictures, but this medium did not seem to suit her booming, direct and distinct voice.
 In sound films, she typically played the kind of roles she had mastered on the stage, the domineering but dependable support.
 Her appearances in the comedies of Bert Wheeler & Robert Woolsey are some of her best known.

 Howland's Broadway debut came as Queen Flavia in Rupert of Hentzau (1899), and her final Broadway role was Amy Bellaire in O Evening Star (1936).